 - Lower dosage: When opioids are used, nurses should rely on the lowest dose possible for the situation.

 - Monitor prescriptions: The National Institute for Drug Abuse reports more than half of opioid prescription recipients have filled another opioid prescription in the past 30 days.
 Monitoring how often patients are requesting and receiving refills on opioids will help reduce dependency and curb addiction.

-- Recognize addiction: Asking the right questions and being aware of physical signs of addiction will help nurses recognize a drug abuse problem.
+- Recognize addiction: Asking the right questions and being aware of the physical signs of addiction will help nurses recognize a drug abuse problem.
 Nurses are able to offer critical education to patients falling into addiction and offer resources that will gear them toward a holistic way to manage pain.

 As America fights one of the deadliest drug battles in the country’s history, it’s up to nurses to practice skills that make a positive impact.
-By understanding the drugs that are killing so many, recognizing warning sign of dependency and addiction, and implementing practices that help patients eliminate opioid use, nurses can be the leaders of change in the midst of a deadly drug war.
+By understanding the drugs that are killing so many, recognizing warning signs of dependency and addiction, and implementing practices that help patients eliminate opioid use, nurses can be the leaders of change in the midst of a deadly drug war.